-Students may only be dropped off in the 'L-shaped' driveway in the front of the school Never on Bering or San Felipe.
-You are welcome to park in the Bering parking lot and escort your student safely across the bus lane to the
+- Students may only be dropped off in one of the zones on the east side of the school on Bering Street. - Never drop students off directly on Bering or San Felipe. - You are welcome to park in the Bering parking lot and escort your student safely across the bus lane to the sidewalk using the designated crosswalk only!